THargreaves/hdp-example/README.md

 ## Usage

-Run `sudo docker-compose up` from the root directory of the repository and navigate copy the server link from the console.
+Run `sudo docker-compose up` from the root directory of the repository and navigate to the server link from the console.